 We had a quick catch up with wine expert Nick Ryan to find out where his interest in wine started and his favourite varietal.

 Nick will be at all four Good Food & Wine Show’s this year talking all things wine in the Riedel Drinks Lab masterclasses.
-Tickets are on sale to Melbourne and Sydney NOW!

 Was the wine industry always part of your plan?